cstahoviak/cherno-cpp/README.md

 - Virtual functions allow us to override methods in sub-classes.
 A method marked as `virtual` in the parent class can be overridden in the child-class.
 - Virtual functions implement "dynamic dispatch" via a "v-table".
 The v-table contains a mapping of all the virtual functions in the base-class to their overridden functions in the child-class.
 - Marking a function as virtual tells the compiler to create a v-table for that function.
-- If you want to override a function in the child-class, you __must__ mark the correspodning fucntion in the parent-class as `virtual`.
+- If you want to override a function in the child-class, you __must__ mark the corresponding function in the parent-class as `virtual`.
 - The `override` keyword should be used to mark the child-class method to indicate that it is overriding a virtual method of the parent class.
 - Virtual functions come at the expense of creating a v-table, but in reality, the performance difference is negligible.

 ### Video #28: Interfaces in C++ (Pure Virtual Functions)
 - The concept of a "pure virtual function" in a base class allows us to define a base-class member function that does not have an implementation, thereby forcing sub-classes to implement that function.
 - This is similar to an `abstractmethod` in python.
 - An "interface class" consists entirely of "pure virtual methods" and cannot actually be instantiated.
 - A sub-class of an interface class can __only__ be instantiated if it implements __all__ of the pure virtual methods defined by the parent-class.